 Thesis title: Does student awareness of mindfulness and of connection to nature correlate with consumption behavior, and do these relationships differ among undergraduate programs?

-Current status: Brian started a master’s program in cognitive neuroscience at University College London in the U.K. in September 2023.
+Current status: Brian completed a MRes (Master of Research) in Cognitive Neuroscience at University College London in the U.K. in September 2024.

 Mike Hann